-As we all know, our generation is seeing a transition to a mobile era, which means more and more individuals are clamouring for content “on the go”.
-And that means content that they can interact with.
-With roughly one mobile device in circulation for every person inhabiting our planet today, what does this mean for content publishers like online magazines?
+Our generation is seeing a transition to a mobile era.
+More individuals are clamoring for content that they can interact with.
+With roughly one mobile device in circulation for every person, what does this mean for content publishers like online magazines?

 EVOLVE OR DEVOLVE